Defguard APT repository

-To add Defguard APT repository, run following commands in your terminal:
+To add the Defguard APT repository, run the following commands in your terminal:

 sudo apt update